my favorite movies of 1951:

 Watch for all the “doubles” in this movie:

-Stream Strangers on a Train on these sites.
+Stream Strangers on a Train on the Criterion Channel (try a free trial) or these sites.

 Click here for the full list of my favorite movie(s) of each year from 1920 to 2020.